Full Body Red Light Therapy: What to Expect

 Hawthorn East is the only Beyond Rest centre that also runs the Cocoon Wellness Pod, which combines red light with infrared heat, chromotherapy and vibration.
 If you want to stack modalities in one visit, Hawthorn East is the only centre that does it.

-Collingwood, our fourth Melbourne centre, doesn't run red light - it runs contrast therapy (sauna and ice bath).
+Collingwood, our fourth Melbourne centre, runs contrast therapy (sauna and ice bath) rather than red light.
 North-east of the CBD, Hawthorn East is the closest Contour Light option.

 Pricing

-Cocoon Wellness Pod (Hawthorn East only): $99 for a 45-minute session.
+Cocoon Wellness Pod (Hawthorn East only) is priced separately for a 45-minute session combining red light, infrared heat, chromotherapy and vibration.

 FAQ